-People who blurt whatever is on their minds either spend quite a bit of time regretting and apologizing, or they're perceived as someone who can't be trusted.
-When you're at the office, you need to filter your speech.
+People who blurt whatever is on their minds either spend quite a bit of time regretting and apologizing or they're perceived as someone who can't be trusted.
+When you're at the office, filter your speech.
 There may be times when you're confronted with conflict, so be prepared and keep a level head so the issue doesn't escalate.

-When you enter the office each morning, it's normal to greet your coworkers and mention something about what you did over the weekend or the previous evening.
-However, this doesn't mean giving away too many personal details.
-The people you work with don't need a blow-by-blow account of the argument you had with your boyfriend.
+When you enter the office each morning, it's normal to greet your co-workers and mention something about what you did over the weekend or the previous evening.
+This doesn't mean giving away too many personal details.
+The people you work with don't need a blow-by-blow account of the argument you had with your significant other.
 It's none of their business and leaves you too exposed for a business environment.

 If You Are Sick, Stay Home

 When you have a virus that is contagious, it's rude to take it to the office.
 Not only will you get less work done, but you are also spreading your germs that can make other people miserable.
 Stay home and take care of yourself so you can get back to work and be more productive.